The Regency Wardrobe collection - research & making - The chalked floor

 I also looked at these images:

-With the idea of the French and British like a tiger and a dragon glaring at each other across the channel in the early nineteenth century, because I was making both French and British frockcoats, and just because I love any drawing that involves this concertina effect this image certainly appealed.
+With the idea of the French and British, like tiger and dragon, glaring at each other across the channel in the early nineteenth century, because I was making both French and British frockcoats, and just because I love any drawing that involves this concertina effect this image certainly appealed.

-My ideas developed next to include two epaulettes (one French, one British) with a little imagery of the land shown either side of the channel.
-I used these images as my inspiration:
+But my ideas developed next to include two epaulettes (one French, one British).
+Thinking I might include a little imagery of the land shown either side of the channel, beside these two epaulettes I used the following two images as my inspiration:

 And looked at all of these sites: